Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Your response time's causing kitchen friction
 Average wait time: seventy-two hours plus
-While we're there in sixty minutes - that's the Auto-Chlor thrust Three-point-eight gallons per rack?
-That's waste
+While we're there in sixty minutes - that's the Auto-Chlor thrust
-Our one-point-two efficiency - can't be replaced

-Eco ain't ecological when you're burning through water Like a desert drinking oceans, but getting none smarter Our carbon footprint's measured in gentle steps
+Eco ain't ecological when you're burning through water!
-While yours leaves craters - dinosaur deaths
-Your green initiative's turning brown
+Like a desert drinking oceans, but getting none smarter Your green initiative's turning brown
 Like them promises you're breaking down
 Q4 earnings looking like a flatline EKG